-This is the second section of a two-part medical-surgical nursing course delivered over four modules.
-The course is designed to provide a comprehensive overview, as well as examination into critical concepts, related to medical-surgical nursing.
-Over the course of 16 weeks, students will be exposed to numerous health problems that are commonly found nationally and worldwide.
+This 12-week course is designed to provide a comprehensive overview as well as examination into critical concepts related to medical-surgical nursing.
+The students will be exposed to numerous health problems that are commonly found nationally as well as worldwide.
 These health problems will be described in pathophysiological detail and further expounded upon to provide an emphasis of the dynamic nursing roles needed to care for individuals with complex health conditions.
 Mobilizing key aspects of the nursing process, students will begin to understand the correlation of disease management through the collaborative approach of the nursing/medical team.
-Skills include in-depth, head-to-toe physical assessment, advanced pharmaceutical interventions, advanced medical-surgical care modalities, and other specialty care areas that address the care of the medical-surgical client.
-(Prerequisite: NUR 2120 or with the consent of the Dean.)
+Skills include a head-to-toe physical assessment, pharmaceutical interventions, medical-surgical care modalities that address the care of the medical-surgical client.
+Prerequisite: (NUR 1119 or with the consent of the Dean.)